rorosaurus/usb-pd-trigger-manual/README.md

 It appears to still pass through the 5V power normally, if you plug it into a non USB-PD 5V power source.

+Update: some people are reporting multiple versions of this board.
+More information [here](https://github.com/rorosaurus/usb-pd-trigger-manual/issues/1#issuecomment-715452533).

 ## ZY12PDG

 I have not tested this board.